 Appliance longevity is not as long as some owners would like.

 Crumb tray is easy to clean.
 Self-adjusting slots secure bread and toast evenly.
 Bagel setting works as advertised.
-Signals when toast is done.
+Our testers noted the handy countdown timer.
 Elegant design suits most kitchens.
 Stainless steel construction is built to last.

 Attractive and easy to clean.
 High-lift lever makes toast easy to reach.
 Slots accommodate various types of bread, including bagels.
 6 shade settings and 4 functions.
 Crumb tray included.